Israeli war crimes in the Gaza war: Children

 Mark Perlmutter, an American doctor working in Gaza, stated Israeli snipers were deliberately targeting children.
 He stated "No toddler gets shot twice by mistake by the 'world's best sniper.'
 And they're dead-center shots."
 In a letter addressed to US President Joe Biden, a group of American doctors and nurses returning from Gaza stated, "Every one of us on a daily basis treated pre-teen children who were shot in the head and chest".

 In October 2024, The New York Times reported compiled testimony from 44 doctors, nurses, and paramedics who treated multiple cases of preteen children with gunshot wounds to the head or chest in Gaza.
 The Israeli army reacted to the experiences of these health care workers with a statement that did not directly confirm whether investigations into the shootings of children had been conducted or if any soldiers faced disciplinary action for firing at them.
 In response to claims alleging that the report was based on "fabricated evidence", The New York Times issued a statement defending the integrity of the piece, emphasizing that it had undergone rigorous editing and verification, including consultations with experts and the use of supporting photographs, which they deemed "too horrific for publication."
 In an interview with Mother Jones, Dr. Feroze Sidhwa explained the circumstances of the children's death, stating, "On the occasion when the child survived long enough and there was family... to ask what happened—they would say, the kids were just playing.
 I never heard from a family that they were in a crossfire".

+In June 2026, Srinivasan Muralidhar, chairman of the Independent International Commission of Inquiry on the Occupied Palestinian Territory under the United Nations, stated that Israeli forces have continued to commit genocide in Gaza by deliberately targeting and killing Palestinian children, citing a report published by the commission.
+In response, Israeli officials dismissed the report and denied that Israel is committing a genocide, as well as calling the report as "a propaganda piece as outrageous as its previous ones."